 Low Maintenance Materials.
 The use of plant materials and landscape elements that require a low degree of maintenance is strongly encouraged.
 Planting characteristics to be considered include: drought resistance (except where irrigated), tolerance to auto emissions, disease and insect resistance, lack of thorns that could trap debris, and relatively small leaves for ease of fall cleanups.

 Approach.
-The use of integrated pest management (an approach to managing pests by combining biological, cultural, physical, and chemical tools in a way that minimizes economic, health, and environmental risks), organic lawn care, and other environmentally sustainable practices is strongly encouraged.
+The use of integrated pest management, organic lawn care, and other environmentally sustainable practices is strongly encouraged.